Why Is Chemical Safety Important

 Hazardous to the aquatic environment.
 Environment Pollution (water pollution, soil pollution, air pollution).

-Four Routes of Chemical Exposure and Effective controls
+Four Routes of Chemical Exposure and Effective Controls

 Four Routes of Chemical Exposure

-Chemical will solely enter our body by
+Chemicals will solely enter our body by

 Effective controls